NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 ## DATA AVAILABILITY

-MeLSI is freely available at https://github.com/NathanBresette/MeLSI under the MIT license.
-All validation data and analysis scripts are included in the package repository.
+MeLSI source code and all validation scripts are permanently archived at Zenodo (DOI: 10.5281/zenodo.17714848) and available at https://github.com/NathanBresette/MeLSI under the MIT license.
+All validation data and analysis scripts are included in the package repository for full reproducibility.
 The Atlas1006 and DietSwap datasets are available through the R microbiome package (https://microbiome.github.io/).

 ## REFERENCES